Breast Reconstruction

 • Delayed reconstruction: Reconstruction surgery performed after recovery from the mastectomy is complete.
 If chemotherapy is part of the treatment protocol, the surgeon may recommend delayed reconstruction.

-• The size and location of the cancer
+• Size and location of the cancer

 • Past medical history